 While checking underneath, try and look at the exhaust which is stainless steel – or at least will be if it’s a standard part.

-Transmission, braking and steering
+Transmission, steering and brakes

 Make sure you take all cars for a test drive before handing over any money and pay close attention when braking.
 The front caliper sliding pins and lower piston have a tendency to seize.
 You’ll likely have to replace the caliper if this is the case, so beware.